 How can I tell if my eggs are healthy?

-AMH (Anti-Mullerian Hormone) is a simple blood test that can be taken at any point in your cycle and will give you a good “snapshot” of your remaining egg pool, also referred to as your “ovarian reserve.”
+AMH (Anti-Mullerian Hormone) is secreted from the egg follicles within the ovary and can be measured at any point in a woman’s cycle, even if she’s on birth control pills.
+It will give you a good “snapshot” of your remaining egg pool, also referred to as your “ovarian reserve.”

 Day 3 testing is blood work done on cycle days 2-4 of a woman’s menstrual cycle.
 This includes an Estradiol (E2), Follicle Stimulating Hormone (FSH), and Luteinizing Hormone (LH).
 All these hormones will help your doctor assess your ovarian reserve and will help guide them when they discuss your treatment options.